chihlinwei/ArgentinaSSP126/tutorials/tute3.md

 from the
 [dismo](https://www.rdocumentation.org/packages/dismo/versions/1.3-14)
 package.
-Here, we’d like to model the species occurrence using the historical projection from 1950 to 2000 and then use the [Maxent](https://www.rdocumentation.org/packages/dismo/versions/1.3-14/topics/maxent) model to predict their habitat suitability in 2041 to 2060 and 2081 and 2100.
+Here, we’d like to model the species occurrence using the historical projection from 1950 to 2000 and then the [Maxent](https://www.rdocumentation.org/packages/dismo/versions/1.3-14/topics/maxent) model to predict their habitat suitability in 2041 to 2060 and 2081 to 2100.
 Therefore, we need three sets of annual average of the climate change projections for 1950 to 2000, 2041 to 2060, and 2081 to 2100.
 Because water depth is usually the most critical factor controlling the species distribution in the deep sea, we also add the [etopo2022](https://www.ncei.noaa.gov/products/etopo-global-relief-model) global relief model into the predictors.
-The predictor names are modified (e.g., removing the years) to be consistent across three periods for the convenience of modeling and predictions.
+The predictor names are modified (e.g., removing the years) to be consistent across 1950 to 2000, 2041 to 2060, and 2081 to 2100 for the convenience of modeling and predictions.

 ``` r
 hist <- addLayer(etopo2022, cmip6_1950_2000_av)